swilliams11/apigee-android-app/README.md

 3. Follow the [README](https://github.com/swilliams11/userAuth) for the userAuth repository to deploy the Node.js application to OpenShift.

-4. Deploy the android-oauth proxy, product, app and developer by following the [README]() in the setup directory.
+4. Deploy the android-oauth proxy, product, app and developer by following the [README](https://github.com/swilliams11/apigee-android-app/tree/master/edge/setup) in the `edge/setup` directory.

 ### Authorize Request - Implicit Grant